 Graveyard Point is a vast Eastern Oregon area in Owyhee Canyon along the Oregon-Idaho border.

-The area is known for excellent plum agates with pink yellow, and red inclusions.
-Moss, dendritic, angel wing and other varieties of agate can be found here as well.
+The area is known for excellent plum agates with pink, yellow, and red inclusions.
+Moss, dendritic, angel wing, and other varieties of agate can also be found here.
 Beware of private claims.

 Succor Creek Canyon